mdurn/lolpacks/README.md

 - Champion and item data are pulled from the Riot Games API.
 That data is used along with champion builds from LoLPro in order to build the downloadable json files.

 - The tech used to build this are Node.js, Express, MongoDB, and React.
 ES6 (and some ES7) javascript standards are used, using Babel to compile to ES5.

+- LoLPacks isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.